A Strategic Presentation Design Agency - image arrow

 Profit & Loss Projections

 The Profit and Loss (P&L) projection statement is a forecast of a business's revenues, costs, and expenses over a defined timeframe, typically a quarter or fiscal year.
 It offers insights into a startup’s capability to generate profits through cost reduction, revenue growth, or a combination of both strategies.
-It should be mentioned inventors aren’t looking for immediate profitability.
+It should be mentioned that inventors aren’t looking for immediate profitability.
 Instead, they are focusing on the overall revenue potential.

 The P&L statement includes the following key elements: